DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-25 Narrative Meeting Notes.md

 - If ur on Windows 11, click "Show more options"
 - Click "Generate Visual Studio Project Files"
 - When that finishes, try to open the project again and see if it works
+- One more thing: Just in case you haven't already done it, open the project settings.
+Look up "Force compuil"

 If that still doesn't work, try these steps:

 - Open the folder the project files are in again
 - Delete the "Saved", "Build", and "Intermediate" folders (Or move them somewhere else in case you want to back them up).
-The next time you regenerate the fo
+The next time you open the project, it'll regenerate those folders.
-- Open the project again.
+- Open the project again and see if it works.

+If it STILL doesn't work:
+- idk bro you might have to re-clone the project